EarthScope/strain-processing-notebooks/README.md

-# Strain Procesing Notebooks
+# Rome Strainmeter Shortcourse Notebook Environment Install Instructions
 This repo runs a containerized environment for strain processing notebooks.
 It is built on Ubuntu 20.04, with SPOTL, BAYTAP-08, Jupyter Scipy Notebooks.

+The branch italy-2024 is built for use during the June 2024 Rome Strainmeter Short Course .

 The local notebooks directory will be mounted to the container, so any figures, data, or local changes made in that directory will be saved after the container shuts down.